-Let us consider the first example 5.25.
-Binary representation of integral part is 101 and binary representation of part of dot is 0.01 (needs only two bits)
+Let us consider the first example of 5.25.
+Binary representation of integral part is 101 and binary representation of part of the dot is 0.01 (needs only two bits)

-Let us consider second example 5.1.
-Binary representation of integral part is same.
-But binary representation of 0.1 is 1/16 + 1/32 + 1/64 + 1/128 ….. and so on until we reach end of mantissa or sum becomes more than 0.1.
-In this case we reach end of mantissa and therefore value of 5.1 becomes different in float and double.
+Let us consider the second example 5.1.
+The binary representation of an integral part is the same.
+But binary representation of 0.1 is 1/16 + 1/32 + 1/64 + 1/128 ….. and so on until we reach the end of mantissa or sum becomes more than 0.1.
+In this case, we reach the end of mantissa and therefore the value of 5.1 becomes different in float and double.